jeremylong/DependencyCheck/src/site/markdown/analyzers/jar-analyzer.md

 Jar Analyzer
 ==============

-Dependency-check includes an analyzer that scans JAR files and collect as much information it can about the file as it can.
+OWASP dependency-check includes an analyzer that scans JAR files and collect as much information it can about the file as it can.
 The information collected is internally referred to as evidence and is grouped into vendor, product, and version buckets.
 Other analyzers later use this evidence to identify any Common Platform